Call us

 (Note that if you buy individual StoreFloor parts, not complete kits, then screws are not included however).

-The Tri-Supports, by their triangular design, overhang the joist in each direction.
+For StoreFloor, the Tri-Supports, by their triangular design, overhang the joist in each direction.
 Sometimes, e.g near the hatch or a wall, this isn’t wanted.
 So in these cases, we’d recommend putting a Uni-Support at the end of the row of beams.
 But make sure that you put a Tri-Support on the next-nearest joist, as this is the main load-bearing part.
 There is a photo of this here

-However if your walkway is only going to be one board wide, then please note the following: The LoftZone plastic supports provide super-strong vertical strength.
+However if your walkway is only going to be 4ft wide, then please note the following: The AtticZone plastic supports provide super-strong vertical strength.
 One of the design requirements of StoreFloor was to minimise parts, in order to speed up installation, and this was achieved by using the interlocking boards of a normal StoreFloor deck to provide the lateral stability.
-For any deck that is at least two attic boards wide, then it is very rigid horizontally too, but if you’re only going to use one board’s width then that board will not have another board to push up against and so there may be a small amount of lateral instability.
+For any deck that is at least two attic boards (e.g. 8ft) wide, then it is very rigid horizontally too, but if you’re only going to use one board’s width then that board will not have another board to push up against and so there may be a small amount of lateral instability.
 The deck won’t topple over, unless the lateral force was strong enough to rip all the screws out (!), but it may have a little “wobble”.
 This is easily fixed, either by having a wider walkway, or if you don’t want that, then we recommend that you use extra sections of timber to brace the deck to the joists from time to time.

 We don’t recommend that you use StoreFloor to support a water tank, for the following reasons: